-Agency: Carroll County Bureau of Permits & Inspections
+Carroll County Bureau of Permits & Inspections Agency:

-Email: mczepp@CarrollCountyMD.gov Phone: 410-386-2674

-Website: CarrollCountyMD.gov/government/directory/public-works/permitsinspections/quick-links-for-permits-inspections/forms-and-documents/solarpanel-documents

-The Carroll County Bureau of Permits & Inspections provides permitting and inspections to ensure that solar panels are safe for use.
-These include electrical, building, and possibly plumbing permits.
+mczepp@CarrollCountyMD.gov Phone: 410-386-2674 Email: Website: www.carrollcountymd.gov/government/directory/public-works/ permits-inspections/ safe for use.
+These include electrical. building, and possibly plumbing permits.
 The staff works with applicants to facilitate a quick review process, usually within 5-7 business days if the application is complete, accurate, and code compliant.
-A checklist of required information, as well as fee schedules and contact information, are available on the Bureau's webpage.
+A checklist of required information, as well as fee schedules and contact information, are